Brian Apland, MSW LICSW

 DIVERSITY/WHAT IS A PLANTAGO?

-I have done clinical work with individuals from a wide variety of backgrounds including communities who have experienced structural disadvantages; people of color, Black, Indigenous, LGBTQ+, people with disabilities, etc. I welcome all with an attitude of humility, knowing that every individual is unique, and is the only qualified expert on their own experience.
+I have done clinical work for over a decade with individuals from a wide variety of backgrounds including communities who have experienced structural disadvantages; people of color, Black, Indigenous, LGBTQ+, people with disabilities, etc. I welcome all with an attitude of humility, knowing that every individual is unique, and is the only qualified expert on their own experience.

 Plantago Major, or the broad leaf plantain, is a common weed brought to the Americas by European settlers.
 In “Braiding Sweetgrass” Robin Wall Kimmerer* refers to the plant as “white man’s footprint” a name given due to its propensity to follow behind these human foreigners.
 Unlike many invasive species however, this plant does no harm, and moreover is useful as food and as medicine.
 “Its strategy was to be useful, to fit into small places, to coexist with others…to heal wounds.”
 This is an apt botanical metaphor for ideal psychotherapy.
 I am an outsider in your world and I intend to be humble, unobtrusive, and helpful for your growth.